vim-pandoc/vim-markdownfootnotes/README.markdown

-# WARNING: git repository fsck issue
+# WARNING: git repository rebased to fix fsck issue

+_April 16th, 2019_

-This repository has (for its entire lifetime, inherited from the two commits in [VimFootnotes](https://github.com/vim-scripts/VimFootnotes)) had an issue with malformed commits.
-If your git config has integrity checking turned on, it may be cloned with `git clone --config transfer.fsckobjects=false --config receive.fsckobjects=false --config fetch.fsckobjects=false <url>`.
-Per discussion in [issue #5](https://github.com/vim-pandoc/vim-markdownfootnotes/issues/5), it is planned to rebase the master branch of this repository to address this issue.
-This will unfortunately mean all forks and clones will need to be likewise rebased on the updated repository.
-This will not be done until at least 2019-04-14.
+This repository had (for its entire lifetime, inherited from the two commits in [VimFootnotes](https://github.com/vim-scripts/VimFootnotes)) an issue with malformed commits.
+If your git config had integrity checking turned on, it would only have been clonable with `git clone --config transfer.fsckobjects=false --config receive.fsckobjects=false --config fetch.fsckobjects=false <url>`.
+Per discussion in [issue #5](https://github.com/vim-pandoc/vim-markdownfootnotes/issues/5), the master branch of this repository was rebased to address this issue.
+This unfortunately means all forks and clones will need to be likewise rebased on the updated repository.

+If you have a clone with no changes, one way to fix this is to blow it away and clone again.
+If you have local changes you'd like to keep, first fetch using `git fetch --all` then rebase using `git rebase origin/master` (replace origin with the upstream name if you have changed it).

 ----